MXR 01A

 In 1985 it would seem MXR employed the team at ART (Applied Research & Technology) to produce a digital reverb, based on the ART 01A, and it even had ART listed as the manufacturer on the front panel.

-The MXR 01A is a complex user controlled device.
-While able to generate excellent analogs of natural reverberation, the MXR 01A ‘s capabilities offer the user an extreme range of effects.
+The MXR 01A is a complex user-controlled device.
+While able to generate excellent analogues of natural reverberation, the MXR 01A ‘s capabilities offer the user an extreme range of effects.

 The technology of digital reverberation has been steadily developing since its infancy in the early 60’s.
 The MXR 01A is the result of work done by researchers over this time, and in many respects is the most advanced design to date.
 Front panel controls offer the user access to important reverb variables simply and quickly, in an easily understood format.
 The programs available are selections of reverberation types most frequently used in the studio, such as plates, chambers and halls.